What we’re about

 The Morristown Book Club

-Founded in 2011 by the manager of Zebu Forno (now closed but it was a great place on South Street); we have since had a stint at Atlanta Bread in Madison – now also closed – and after that Panera Bread until IT closed in Morristown, then the one in Florham Park.
+Founded in 2011 by the manager of Zebu Forno (now closed but it was a great place on South Street); we have since had a stint at Atlanta Bread in Madison – now also closed – and after that Panera Bread in Morristown (until it also closed) , then the one in Florham Park.
 Now, we have switched to the Florham Park Diner, across the street – it is much quieter, and the temperature is more moderate.
+See above to join us.

 We started as a typical book club – reading mostly "literary" best-sellers with some non-fiction sprinkled in, all suggested by members.
 Then we had a phase where we each picked books that had special meaning for us, and discussed them with the group.
 Also we did a string of great YA fiction...
 We then tried a "featured writer" approach, first Haruki Murakami (our members are called "Laikas" in remembrance of "Sputnik Sweetheart"), then Pat Conroy, and finally Virginia Woolf.
-Now we are back to taking turns picking books for the group at the Meetups.
+Now we are picking books from the NYT list of the best books of this century, and all have been winners!

 The Summit Sunday Book Club